Year 5 2023 - 2024

 Music and MFL

-PE will take place on Fridays.
+PE will take place on Mondays and Fridays.
 Please ensure that PE kits are in school for a Friday.
 It may well be warm enough for your child to complete PE in their school PE shorts and top, but if the weather gets cooler, they will need to wear navy or black joggers or leggings and a navy/black jumper or hoodie.
 Please ensure that all PE items are clearly named as with all items of school uniform.
-PE kits will be worn home on a Friday afternoon and will need to be returened the following wekk.

 All homework tasks are intended to benefit your child’s learning, by consolidating work done in school, and encouraging them to work more independently.
 Homework will be recorded on the school website on the Year 5 class page.

 In Year 5, your child will receive homework in accordance with the school’s homework policy.
 This will include:

 - Daily reading

 - One Maths or English task per week, set from a CGP workbook (set on a Friday and due the following Friday, at the latest).

 - Occasional History/Geography, Science or Religion based tasks.

 Get playing Times Tables Rockstars!